Andrew McCreadie

-Andrew McCreadie (born 19 November 1870 in Girvan) was a Scottish professional footballer, who played for Rangers, Sunderland and appeared in two international matches for Scotland.
+Andrew Donald McCreadie (27 September 1863 – 16 April 1936) was a Scottish professional footballer, who played for Rangers, Sunderland and appeared in two international matches for Scotland.

 He played as a centre-back despite only measuring five foot, five inches tall.
 His brother Hugh McCreadie played for Rangers alongside him.

 During his career, McCreadie won the Scottish league championship, the English league championship and the Scottish Cup.

+Death

+McCreadie died on 16 April 1936 at the age of 72.